We offer the following services to support and promote digital scholarship research:

 - Technology Support – Includes creation of web site and development of platform for the deliverables of the project and long-term maintenance of your project

 As the space for experimenting digital scholarship research, for cultivating potential research projects, and for fostering collaboration across different disciplines, the Lab further extends the reach of our services to faculty and researchers.
 Located on the G/F of the University Library, the Lab brings together advanced equipment, specialist software, collaborative space and expertise to enable researchers to engage in their research and to conduct different research-related events and activities.
-Please visit this web page of the Lab for more details.
+Please visit DSLab webpage for details.

-Different special digital scholarship software & tools for mapping and geospatial analysis, text mining, data mining, data visualisation, statistical analysis, and decision analysis are provided.
-We also welcome suggestions for other software & tools that may help your research.
-Please contact us at firstname.lastname@example.org.
+Different special digital scholarship software & tools for mapping and geospatial analysis, text mining, data mining, data visualisation, statistical analysis, and decision analysis are available at the workstation of DSLab.

 Different workshops and seminars on a variety of topics in digital scholarship research tools and methodology are offered regularly in every academic term and on request to assist researchers to acquire new knowledge and skills; and small group hands-on demonstrations are also arranged.
-These topics include use of GIS, use of Omeka in showcasing digital collections, analyzing texts using Voyant Tools, and data visualisation.
-We also partner with aademics to conduct seminars on their research.
+These topics include use of GIS, analyzing texts using Voyant Tools, network visualisation, etc. We also partner with academics to conduct seminars on their research.
 We can also teach these classes at your department or unit upon request.

 Our staff provides advice and handle enquiries on how to conduct digital scholarship research, data analysis, use of digital scholarship software, and also assist to connect different researchers, expertise, and any other support for your research.
-There is a small consultation room at the Lab or you are welcome to contact us at email@example.com.
+A small consultation room is available at the Lab.
+You are welcome to contact us at firstname.lastname@example.org or send us the details by filling in the Research Consultation Form.

 Events and activities such as public talks, seminars and conferences will be organized from time to time to promote skills and share experience on digital scholarship research.